scaleway/terraform-provider-scaleway/docs/resources/documentdb_private_network_endpoint.md

 - `instance_id` - (Required) UUID of the documentdb instance.

+- `private_network` - (Optional) The private network specs details.
+This is a list with maximum one element and supports the following attributes:
+    - `id` - (Required) The private network ID.
     - `ip_net` - (Optional) The IP network address within the private subnet.
 This must be an IPv4 address with a CIDR notation.
 The IP network address within the private subnet is determined by the IP Address Management (IPAM) service if not set.
+    - `ip` - (Computed) The IP of your private network service.
+    - `port` - (Optional, Computed) The port of your private service.
+    - `name` - (Computed) The name of your private service.
+    - `hostname` - (Computed) The hostname of your endpoint.
+    - `zone` - (Computed) The zone of your endpoint.

-- `private_network_id` - (Required) The ID of the private network.
+- `region` - (Optional) The region of the endpoint.

-## Private Network

-~> **Important:** Updates to `private_network_id` will recreate the attachment Instance.

 ~> **NOTE:** Please calculate your host IP. using [cirhost](https://developer.hashicorp.com/terraform/language/functions/cidrhost).
 Otherwise, lets IPAM service